xugezheng/BGGN/README.md

 # BGGN
-Bias-Guided Generative Network
+Repo for Bias-Guided Generative Network.

-The code is coming soon
+The code is coming soon.